liamsmitsdo/blackjack/README.md

 Initialises with a suit and a rank property, that will store that cards specific suit and rank.
 This was created to simplify the deck creation and so that each card could be it's own object.

 - Deck -
 Initialises with an empty list to hold all the cards and then creates all 52 cards in order.
 The deck has two methods to help with gameplay.
+The shuffle method utilises 'shuffle' from the random module, and simulates the actual shuffling of the deck.
+The deal method will return the first item in the list, simulating the top card being picked.

+- Hand -
+Each player will have a 'hand' which is an object that can keep track of cards the players' receive, as well as the value of their hand.
+The 'add_card' method takes in a card object and appends it to the hand objects list.
+It also calculates the value of that card (using the constant variable discussed above) and updates the total value.
+There is a method to hand the 'ace' interaction.
+It will give the ace a value of 11 by default, and check whether the hands total value exceeds 21, at which point it will change the value of the ace to 1.

+- Chips -
+This object is created to keep track of the players total chips and handle all the interactions associated with that.
+The default chips are set to 100 and there are methods to update the total value, whether the player wins or loses a bet.